Safe Space Training

 The Safe Space network is made up of University faculty, staff, and students who are committed to being allies to the entire LGBTQ+ community.
 All members complete a two-hour training that consists of general information about the LGBTQ+ population and how to be an ally.
 At the end of the training, participants are given a distinctive rainbow-colored decal that reads, “I am sensitive to and supportive of lesbian, gay, bi, trans, queer, and questioning people.”
 These stickers can be seen all around Grounds to visibly designate safe spaces.

-All training sessions will be held in the LGBTQ Center in Newcomb’s lower level (just past the Multicultural Student Center).
+All open training sessions will be held in the LGBTQ Center in Newcomb’s lower level (just past the Multicultural Student Center).
 Sign up by filling out this Registration Form.

 To request a private training session for your department, CIO, organization, or business, fill out this Request Form.